Prionlante/ErbiumBack/README.md

 # Erbium back-end #
 > Note: `The project step in a deep development stage`

-> Note: `The database changes some times, so the development version may fail to get new sources`
+> Note: `The database changes some times, so the development version may fail to get news sources`

 This repository stores part of the backend of "Voice of City" project.
 This project was mainly developed to demonstrate the possible functionality of the project for various competitions and a potential sponsor.